-The power demand for the project has been estimated at about 13,486 kW (15,615 kVA) and a reserve of up to 20 MVA has been accepted by Hydro-Québec.
-Two 15 MW transformers will operate at the same time to feed the site and the processing plant.
+The power demand for the project has been estimated at about 13,486 kW (15,615 kVA) and a reserve of up to 20 MVA has been requested from Hydro-Québec.
+Current design has two 15 MW transformers operating at the same time to feed the site and the processing plant.
 The transformers will feed the 25 kV mine site electrical network.
 Power lines are necessary to feed the processing plant, the industrial pad, the final water treatment plant, the open pit and wells, the pumps at the waste rock / dry tailings water collecting ponds, and the explosives and detonator storage facilities.
 A total of 15.5 km of power lines are planned.